truenas/documentation/content/TrueCommand/API/deprecated/external_submit_alerts.md

 }
 ```
 ### Log Summary
-This API call does not generate a detailed log summary item
+This API call does not generate a detailed log summary item.

 ### Events